JaneliaSciComp/Neuroptikon/Source/Documentation/Source/Scripting/Network.rst

 Networks can have any number of user-defined attributes.
 Each attribute has a name, a type and a value.

-.. automethod:: Network.Network.Network.addAttribute
+.. automethod:: network.network.Network.addAttribute
-.. automethod:: Network.Network.Network.getAttribute
+.. automethod:: network.network.Network.getAttribute
-.. automethod:: Network.Network.Network.getAttributes
+.. automethod:: network.network.Network.getAttributes

 .. _save-state: